Frequently Asked Questions

 - Is Rider a safe place?

-Both the Lawrenceville and Princeton campuses are in very attractive suburban communities with extremely low crime rates.
+Our campus is in an attractive suburban community with extremely low crime rates.
 On campus, Rider places high priority on assuring student safety.
 It has around-the-clock security professionals to patrol University grounds and assist students in any way.

 - Where will I eat?